soumyajitchattopadhyay/SmartNav-Arduino-Car/README.md

-🚗 SmartNav Arduino Car
+SmartNav: An Autonomous Arduino Rover

-An autonomous line-following and obstacle-avoiding robot, custom-built with an Arduino UNO.
+An autonomous, line-following robotic vehicle with integrated obstacle avoidance, built on the Arduino UNO platform.

-Suggestion: You can replace the link above with a GIF of your car in action!

-About This Project
+Overview

-This repository contains the firmware and documentation for the SmartNav Arduino Car, an autonomous vehicle built from the ground up.
-This project demonstrates a practical application of embedded systems for real-time path tracking and collision avoidance, showcasing skills in microcontroller programming, sensor integration, and robotics.
+This repository contains the firmware for the SmartNav Rover, a project designed to demonstrate a practical application of embedded systems for autonomous navigation.
+The system integrates real-time sensor data to perform path tracking and collision avoidance, showcasing fundamental skills in microcontroller programming, control logic, and robotics engineering.

-✨ Key Features
+Core Functionality

-Path Navigation: Utilizes two independent IR sensors underneath the chassis to accurately track and follow a black line on a contrasting surface.
+Line-Following Navigation: Employs two independent IR (infrared) sensors on the undercarriage to detect and track a black line on a contrasting surface.
+The differential drive is modulated based on sensor feedback to maintain the vehicle's course.

-Obstacle Avoidance: Equipped with a forward-facing HC-SR04 ultrasonic sensor to detect objects in its path and execute an avoidance maneuver.
+Ultrasonic Obstacle Avoidance: A forward-facing HC-SR04 ultrasonic sensor provides robust collision avoidance.
+When an obstacle is detected within a predefined safety threshold, the system overrides navigation to perform a corrective maneuver.

-Visual Status Indicator: A unique dual-LED system provides real-time feedback on the car's operational state:
+Dual-Mode Visual Status Indicator: A custom two-LED system offers clear, real-time feedback on the rover's operational state:

-🟢 Green LED: Solid light indicates the car is actively moving and following the path.
+Green LED (Active Mode): A solid green light indicates the vehicle is powered on and executing its line-following logic.

-🟡 Yellow LED: Blinks intermittently when the car is stopped (in neutral) but still powered on.
+Yellow LED (Standby/Neutral Mode): A blinking yellow light signifies that the vehicle is powered but stationary, either upon startup or during an obstacle avoidance maneuver.

-Stable & Smooth Maneuverability: A ball caster wheel at the front provides a stable third point of contact, allowing for smooth, low-friction turns and pivots.
+Low-Friction Pivoting: A ball caster serves as the third wheel, ensuring stability while allowing for smooth, efficient turns with minimal friction.

-🛠️ Hardware Components
+Hardware Specifications

 Component

 Item

-Purpose
+Function

 Microcontroller

 Arduino UNO R3

-The "brain" of the robot
+Central processing unit for all logic.

 Motor Driver

-L298N Motor Driver Module
+L2B98N Motor Driver Module

-Controls the speed and direction of motors
+Manages power and direction for motors.

 Chassis

-2WD Robotic Car Chassis with DC Geared Motors
+2WD Robotic Car Chassis & DC Geared Motors

-The body and drivetrain of the robot
+Provides the structural frame and drive.

 Path Sensing

 2 x IR Infrared Line Follower Sensors

-To detect the black line for navigation
+Detects the line for path navigation.

 Obstacle Sensing

 1 x HC-SR04 Ultrasonic Sensor

-To detect objects in front of the car
+Measures distance to avoid collisions.

 Status Display

 1 x Green LED, 1 x Yellow LED

-Visual feedback on the car's state
+Provides visual operational feedback.

 Stability

 1 x Metal Ball Caster Wheel

-Provides a smooth pivot point
+Enables smooth, stable pivoting.

-Power
+Power Source

 7.4V Li-ion Battery Pack or 9V Battery

-Powers the entire system
+Powers the entire system.

-🧠 How It Works
+Control Logic

-The robot's logic operates on a simple but effective priority system: safety first.
+The firmware operates on a priority-driven control loop where safety is paramount.

-Check for Obstacles: The loop() function continuously pings the ultrasonic sensor to measure the distance to any object in front.
-This is the highest priority action.

-Avoid or Follow:
+Obstacle Detection Priority: In each cycle of the main loop(), the first action is to ping the ultrasonic sensor.

+State-Based Action:

-If an obstacle is detected within a predefined threshold (e.g., 15 cm), the car immediately stops, reverses, turns to navigate around the object, and then attempts to resume its task.
-The yellow "neutral" LED blinks during this maneuver.
+If an obstacle is detected, the system enters an avoidance state.
+The rover halts, reverses, executes a turn to clear the object, and then returns control to the main loop.
+The yellow LED blinks to indicate this temporary state.

-If the path is clear, the robot reads the values from the two bottom-facing IR sensors.
-By comparing the readings, it determines its position relative to the black line and adjusts the speed of the left and right wheels to steer itself correctly.
-The green "moving" LED stays lit.
+If the path is clear, the system enters a navigation state.
+It processes data from the dual IR sensors to calculate path deviation and makes real-time adjustments to the wheel motors to steer the vehicle correctly.
+The green LED remains solid.

-🚀 Getting Started
+Setup and Operation

-1. Assemble the Hardware
+1. Hardware Assembly

-Connect all sensors, the L298N motor driver, and the LEDs to the Arduino UNO as defined by the pin constants in the .ino sketch file.
+Connect all components (sensors, motor driver, LEDs) to the Arduino UNO according to the pin definitions specified in the header of the .ino firmware file.

-2. Upload the Firmware
+2. Firmware Deployment

-Open the firmware sketch in the Arduino IDE.
+Open the .ino sketch file in the Arduino IDE.

-Go to Tools > Board and select "Arduino Uno".
+Navigate to Tools > Board and select "Arduino Uno".

-Go to Tools > Port and select the correct COM port for your device.
+Navigate to Tools > Port and select the appropriate COM port for your device.

-Click the Upload button.
+Click the Upload button to flash the firmware.

-3. Power On and Test
+3. System Test

-Power the robot with your battery pack.
+Power the system using the connected battery pack.

-Place the car on a surface with a black line path.
+Place the rover on a surface with a clearly marked black line.

-Watch it go!
-You can test the obstacle avoidance by placing your hand in front of the ultrasonic sensor.
+Test the obstacle avoidance by placing an object in the rover's path.

-To see debug messages, open the Serial Monitor at a baud rate of 9600.
+For debugging, open the Serial Monitor at a baud rate of 9600 to view real-time sensor data and status messages.

 ### 📸 Gallery